UniqueNetwork/unique-docs/source/jsapi.rst

     * const_data: Immutable properties
     * variable_data: Mutable properties
   * Fungible: Amount to create (multiplied by 10 to the decimalPoints power.
 E.g. if decimalPoints equals 2, number 301 creates 3.01 tokens)
-  * ReFungible: Same as NFT
+  * ReFungible:

+    * const_data: Immutable properties
+    * variable_data: Mutable properties
+    * pieces: Number of pieces this token is divided into

 **Events**